Last updated on March 21st, 2018 at 12:22 pm

 - Buy city tourism cards.
 Doing so could get you free entry to popular attractions and discounts to varies shops and restaurants around town.

-- Want to eat at out more affordably?
+- Want to eat out more affordably?
 Opt for lunch out in instead of dinner.
 Choosing restaurants a few blocks outside the tourist zone will also deliver more budget-friendly pricing.
 We like to eat at local markets- the food is usually cheap, plentiful, and delicious.
 Furthermore, rent accommodation with a kitchen and eat breakfast, and dinner with great ingredients you found at the market!

-The bottom line on cheap ways to travel in 2017
+The bottom line on cheap ways to travel

 There are many different ways to travel and tons of ways to save on travel costs.
 Planning a cheap trip can be a bit overwhelming.
 There is an incredible variety of websites and apps designed to save would be travelers money.
 Then there is the multitude of travel rewards credit cards vying for your business.
 The truth is you don't need to spend money you hadn't planned to on credit just to meet minimum requirements for travel points.